 #10: Get Outside and Enjoy Your New Health

-VR prepares you to go out and face those experiences.
+VR prepares you to go out and face life.

-Think of all that physical movement- it accustoms you to be in your body instead of feeling like you need to escape your body from the comfort of a couch seat.
+All that physical movement accustoms you to be in your body instead of feeling like you need to escape your body from the comfort of a couch seat.

-But most importantly, the point of getting fit in VR will always be to enjoy yourself and juice the most out of your own life- so get out there with your newfound health!
+But most importantly, the point of getting fit in VR will always be to enjoy yourself and juice the most out of your own life.
+Get fit in VR, then get out there and enjoy your newfound health!

 What tips would you add to this list?
 Let us know in the comments.